Suda94/FAC-movie-s-data/README.md

 - using HTML, and movies object that is populate with data from a JavaScript object.
 - allow the user to sort the data by A-Z.
 - add a new movie to the movieData object.
+- Improve on the data of the movies